Hello Guru Prema Kosame: Plot

-Sanju is a happy-go-lucky youth in Kakinada whose life revolves around his loving father, mother Gayathri and friends.
-Although, he is first very stubborn about staying in his hometown, he ultimately decides to move to Hyderabad after learning of his parents' desire for him getting a good IT job.
+Sanju is a happy-go-lucky youth in Kakinada whose life revolves around his loving father, mother Gayathri, and friends.
+Although he is very stubborn initially about staying back in his hometown, he eventually decides to move to Hyderabad after learning of his parents' desire for him to land a good IT job.
 He is asked to stay in the home of Viswanath, Gayatri's friend.
-On the train to Hyderabad, Sanju meets Anupama, when he embarrasses and fools after hearing her badmouth Kakinada boys.
+On the train to Hyderabad, Sanju meets Anupama, whom he embarrasses and annoys after hearing her badmouth Kakinada boys.

-Later, Sanju finds out that Anu is none other than Viswanath's daughter and he will have to share a home with her and drop her to college every morning.
-At first, Anu has a deep hatred for Sanju but later warms up to him due to his kindhearted nature and love for his family.
+Later, Sanju finds out that Anu is none other than Viswanath's daughter and he will have to share a home with her and drop her in college every morning.
+At first, Anu harbors a deep dislike for Sanju, but later warms up to him due to his kindhearted nature and love for his family.
 They become good friends.
-Sanju also finds about Viswanath's reputation of always keeping his word and even sacrificed his dream of making Anu a doctor in order to fulfill a promise he made to his dying friend.
-Sanju also takes interest in a girl working in his office named Reethu, and they begin a relationship.
+Sanju also learns about Viswanath's reputation for always keeping his word and sacrificing his dream of making Anu a doctor in order to fulfill a promise he made to a dying friend.
+Sanju also takes interest in a girl named Reethu, who is a colleague, and they begin a relationship.

-At the same time, Sanju's friendship with Anu strengthens, but when Reethu proposes to Sanju, he finally discovers his hidden love for Anu and realises that he cared for Anu more than just a friend.
-Just when he is about to reveal his love to Anu, Viswanath finalises Anu's engagement to Karthik, breaking Sanju's heart.
-Viswanath and Sanju become close friends now, and Viswanath gives Sanju his word that he will be his friend until Sanju leaves Hyderabad.
-When Sanju finally reveals his love of Anu to Viswanath, who is stuck in a dilemma as he needs to keep up his word and be a friend to Sanju by helping him gain Anu's love, while still protecting Anu and trying to keep her away from Sanju's advances.
+At the same time, Sanju's friendship with Anu strengthens, but when Reethu proposes to Sanju, he finally discovers his hidden love for Anu and realizes that he cares deeply for Anu, and not merely as a friend.
+Just when he is about to reveal his love to Anu, Viswanath finalizes Anu's engagement to Sanju's friend Karthik, breaking Sanju's heart.
+Viswanath and Sanju become close friends, and Viswanath gives Sanju his word that he will remain his friend until Sanju leaves Hyderabad.
+Sanju finally reveals his love for Anu to Viswanath, who is stuck in a dilemma as he needs to keep his word and be a friend to Sanju by helping him gain Anu's love, while protecting Anu and trying to keep her away from Sanju's advances.